lanjiuqing64/KGdata/README.md

 2. Explore the contents of the repository, including the code and dataset.

-3. For generating subgraphs, refer to the `subgraph.py` script in the `subgraphs` folder.
+3. For generating subgraphs, refer to the `subgraph.py` script.

 4. For accessing the Wikidata dump, navigate to the `simple_wikidata_db` folder.